What is a Virus?

 Viruses have a relatively simple structure.
 A virus is essentially genetic material surrounded by either a protein shell, called a capsid, or by a membrane, called an envelope.
 This envelope is made of lipids (fat or fat-like substances that can be broken down by soap and other detergents) derived from the host cell and proteins.
 Viruses that infect bacteria are called bacteriophages.
 These can have elaborate structures, such as tail fibers, that allow the virus to attach to cells and inject genetic material.

-Scientists have identified more than 200 virus species with the potential to infect humans.
+Scientists estimate there are millions of virus species in the world, though only a fraction of them have been characterized.
+More than 200 virus species are thought to infect humans.
 New viruses are discovered every year, some of which, like SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2), cause disease, while others are harmless or even beneficial to humans.
 Nobel Laureate David Baltimore, Caltech's Robert A. Millikan Professor of Biology and President Emeritus, developed a system for classifying viruses based, in part, on their genetic material.
 The Baltimore classification system divides viruses into seven groups.
 Human viruses are found in all seven.
 Knowing a virus's classification can be important in developing effective treatments against it.

 SARS-CoV-2 is a member of the coronavirus family.
 When viewed under an electron microscope, coronaviruses have a crown-like appearance ("corona" is the Latin word for "crown").
 The spiky proteins that cover the virus's envelope allow it to bind to receptors on host cells, leading to infection.
 There are now seven coronaviruses known to infect humans.